 - A sifter

 Keep in mind that this is a messy procedure.
 You’ll want to make sure you don’t have any valuable rugs or furniture around your tree.
-This SnoFlock is basically glue once it dries.

 The one thing to note is that if this SnoFlock falls onto the ground and hardens, it basically turns into cement.
 I was able to get it off with my heavy duty sink cleaner, but if you have delicate floors, then you might want to put a tarp or a blanket down.